lixus7/Time-Series-Works-Conferences/README.md

 https://drive.google.com/drive/folders/17bILWdDxUrufRp3yilYfoU5VKywwS1g6?usp=sharing

 To reduce repetition, some data are in abbreviated form.
-Some terms may not represent general interpretations and apply only to this article.
+Some terms may not represent general interpretations and apply only to this repository.

 |Full Name | Abbreviation|
 |:--|:--|